iterative/dvc.org/static/docs/commands-reference/pull.md

   in effect performs those 2 functions in a single command.

-- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote cache.
+- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote.
 The effect is to control the number of files downloaded simultaneously.
 Default is `4 * cpu_count()`.
 For example with `-j 1` DVC downloads one file at a time, with `-j 2` it downloads two at a time, and so forth.
 For SSH remotes default is set to 4.

 - `-h`, `--help` - prints the usage/help message, and exit.